silverqx/TinyORM-HelloWorld-TinyDrivers/README.md

 [![Building: Hello world - TinyORM - www.tinyorm.org][helloworld-docs-badge]][helloworld-docs]
 [![License MIT][license-badge]][license]

-This Hello world example application does several things, it prepares the `qmake` or `CMake` build systems using dynamic linkage and does two simple queries against the `SQLite` database.
-The first query uses the `QueryBuilder` and the second one uses the `ORM` (`Post` model).
+This Hello world example application does several things, it prepares the `qmake` or `CMake` build systems using dynamic linkage and does two simple queries against the `MySQL` database.
+The first query uses the `QueryBuilder` and the second one uses the `ORM` (`User` model).

-This `HelloWorld-TinyDrivers` example is primarily used in `vcpkg-windows-drivers.yml` GitHub workflow and it uses `TinyDrivers` library as the SQL database layer instead of the `QtSql` module.
+This `HelloWorld-TinyDrivers` example is primarily used in `vcpkg-windows-drivers.yml` and `vcpkg-linux-drivers.yml` GitHub workflows and it uses `TinyDrivers` library as the SQL database layer instead of the `QtSql` module.
 Because of this it currently can't use SQLite database as `TinyDrivers` only supports `MySQL` database.

 Copy the [`.qmake.conf.example`](https://github.com/silverqx/TinyORM-HelloWorld-TinyDrivers/blob/main/.qmake.conf.example) to `.qmake.conf`, open it, and set the following `qmake` variable so the `HelloWorld-TinyDrivers` project can find the [`qmake/TinyOrm.pri`](https://github.com/silverqx/TinyORM/blob/main/qmake/TinyOrm.pri) file: